-Though there are several travel options between Zagreb and Split, the two preferred methods to cover the 255 miles (410 km) allow for the most comfort, efficiency, and flexibility.
+Flying and driving are the preferred methods to cover the 255 miles (410 km) between Zagreb and Split because these allow for the most comfort, efficiency, and flexibility.

 Flying between the Croatian capital and Split is best for direct, quick transfers.
 Driving down to the coast, however, is best for seeing multiple cities and sights along the way for more leisurely travel.